bherbruck/push-to-talk/README.md

 ## 🖱 Usage

 Only one key combination is currently supported.
-Press `Ctrl+Win` to unmute your primary the microphone, it will be otherwise muted.
+Press `Ctrl+Win` to unmute your primary microphone, it will be otherwise muted.

 You may have to press the key combination when first joining a meeting to make it mute initially (I think Teams unmutes automatically when joining a meeting).